Lars Nootbaar Player Props: Cardinals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.60 team ERA that ranks second across all MLB pitching staffs.
+- The Yankees have a 3.65 team ERA that ranks third among all league pitching staffs.

-- The Yankees rank 11th in baseball in home runs given up (87 total, 1.1 per game).
+- Yankees pitchers combine to give up 90 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

-- Severino makes the start for the Yankees, his eighth of the season.
-He is 1-2 with a 5.25 ERA and 32 strikeouts in 36 2/3 innings pitched.

-- The righty last pitched on Saturday against the Texas Rangers, when he tossed six scoreless innings while giving up five hits.
+- In his last outing on Sunday against the Texas Rangers, the right-hander threw 4 2/3 innings, giving up three earned runs while surrendering nine hits.

-- The 29-year-old has a 5.25 ERA and 8 strikeouts per nine innings in seven games this season, while allowing a batting average of .271 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.